karthickkumardev/Online-Movie-Ticket/README.md

 ## Credits

-	Thanks to Raghul Thangavel(https://github.com/raghulrage).
-His Car Parking Project Helped Me to Convert Into this One.
+	Thanks to Raghul Thangavel.His Car Parking Project Helped Me to Convert Into this One.